 Taking the time to plot your company's future can mean leaving on your own terms.
 It also puts you in a better position to retain control, at least during any transition period, so that proceeds from your business—which in many cases is your biggest asset—have the greatest potential to provide you with strong, steady retirement income.

-Ask yourself these questions as you begin to create a transfer plan to help meet.
+Ask yourself these questions as you begin to create a transfer plan to help meet your needs.

 What's Your Company's Real Value?